astritspancasd/paack-delivery/README.md

 React Router Dom v6 is the library used for navigation [React Router Dom](https://reactrouter.com/docs/en/v6/getting-started/overview)

+## HTTP Client

+Axios is the library used for HTTP Client [Axios](https://github.com/axios/axios)

 ## Testing

 React Testing Library is the tool used for unit & integration testing.
 [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/)

+## Mocking Store

+To mock all the redux state management beahvior Redux Mock Store is the tool used [Redux Mock Store](https://github.com/reduxjs/redux-mock-store)
 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).